 Many mechanisms are used to identify individuals, groups, and organizations that are Extension stakeholders.
-Some specific efforts are cited below. • Internet searches are used to identify organizations with stakes in various programs. • We confer with partnering organizations to identify and engage appropriate stakeholders. • We confer with existing advisors about other groups and individuals that should provide input. • We actively solicit internal input about appropriate stakeholders to add to advisory structures or to survey about need and effectiveness of extension programming. • We utilize demographic data to assure that all segments of society are adequately represented among identified stakeholder groups and especially among those groups providing input to the decision-making processes.
+Some specific efforts are cited below.
+Internet searches are used to identify organizations with stakes in various programs.
+We confer with partnering organizations to identify and engage appropriate stakeholders.
+We confer with existing advisors about other groups and individuals that should provide input.
+We actively solicit internal input about appropriate stakeholders to add to advisory structures or to survey about need and effectiveness of extension programming.
+We utilize demographic data to ensure that all segments of society are adequately represented among identified stakeholder groups and especially among those groups providing input to the decision-making processes.
+In 2006, Extension added a full-time demographer to the faculty in order to access, intepret, and respond to Oregon's demographics more effectively.
+Also in 2006, the Extension Director developed an on-line Blog through which he invites Extension constituents to provide feedback on Extension priorities and decisions.

 2(B).
-A brief statement of the process that will be used by the recipient institution to identify individuals and groups stakeholders and to collect input from them
+A brief statement of the process that will be used by the recipient institution to identify individuals and groups who are stakeholders and to collect input from them